AMELIA EARHART FELLOWSHIP

 The 2021 applications were due to ZI in October 2021 and recipients with be announcements in April 2022.

 Information for 2022 applicants will be available after April 2022.

 Women In Technology Scholarship

 JANE M. KLAUSMAN WOMEN IN BUSINESS SCHOLARSHIP

 The JMK Scholarship is for women of any age pursuing a business or business-related program at an accredited college or university, who demonstrates outstanding potential in the field, and is living or studying in a Zonta district or region.
 Students must be enrolled in at least the second year of an undergraduate program through the final year of a Master’s program.

+Zonta International offers 37 scholarships of $5,000 each.
 Applicants must be submitted through a club.
-Each club can send one recipient to the District to compete for the $2,000 District 15 award.
-That winner will compete for one of the 6 international awards of $8,000.
+Each club can send one recipient to the District to compete for the $5,000 International Scholarship.

 This scholarship was started in 1998 with a bequest from Jane M. Klausman, member of the Zonta Club of Syracuse NY.
 It is funded through investment income generated by the Klausman bequest, as well as contributions to the Zonta International Foundation JMK Scholarship Fund from Zonta Clubs and individuals.